Here are the latest odds for Euro 2024 - who are the favourites?

-Euro 2024 has now moved into the pulsating knockout stages of the tournament, with England, France and Germany all confirmed in the quarter finals of the competition.
+Euro 2024 has now moved into the pulsating knockout stages of the tournament, with England, France, Netherlands and more all confirmed in the quarter finals of the competition.

 The Tartan Army have headed home after a devastating last-gasp second to Hungary in Stuttgart in the group stage, however, the Scottish invasion on Germany will be remembered for years to come, despite the familiar group stage exit.